Mechanized minds: AI's hidden impact on human thought - Big Think

 Free Will - 1

-Instead, let's remember that wave functions exist in the Possible* -- you already know which interpretations of quantum mechanics I like and adhere to** -- which means that their present state is not determined by the past.
-Possibles exist in the future and from there affect the present -- that's what I mean by the oppositely directed arrow of time in this blog.*** As I read in one forum, 'We humans live embedded in the constraints of space and time, but wave functions don't'
+Instead, let's remember that wave functions exist in the realm of Possible* -- you already know which interpretations of quantum mechanics I adhere to** -- which means that their present state is not determined by the past.
+Possibles exist in the future and from there, affect the present -- this is what I mean by the oppositely directed arrow of time in this blog.*** As I read in one forum, 'We humans live embedded in the constraints of space and time, but wave functions don't.'

-which tells you what you should do in the long run to maintain this state of mind -- and there's nothing extraordinarily or mystical about it; it's just a natural result of being independent -- that's what I call Zen intuition.****
+When you are in a state like a wave function (unentangled or, in other words, independent), you're free from your past (your karma) and guided by your intuition (an anticipation of the future), which tells you what you should do in the long run to maintain this state of mind.
+There's nothing mystical about it; it's simply a natural result of being independent -- what I call Zen intuition.****

-And the choice you have to make is always a binary one: whether to remain independent and enjoy the benefits of being like a wave function, such as to continue to be able to make a choice, or to merge with something and become part of it.
+Then the choice you face is always a binary one: whether to remain independent and enjoy the benefits of being like a wave function, such as continuing to be able to make a choice, or to merge with something and become part of it.

-To make it clear, if, for example, you start to ponder what is best thing to swap your independence for, then it's no longer a matter of free will since you've already made your choice.
-Free will is relevant to those who're unentangled, and from their perspective, the choice is always between not merging and merging; the only exception to this rule is perhaps if you're entangled but decided to break the ties.
+To make it clear, if, for example, you start to ponder what is the best thing to trade your independence for, then it's no longer a matter of free will since you've already made your choice.
+Free will is relevant to those who are unentangled, and from their perspective, the choice is always between merging and not merging.
+The only exception might be if you are entangled and decide to break those bonds.

-On top of that, there's an opinion among physicists that entanglement may be the cause of existence of the arrow of time.
-What then does it mean to be unentangled?
-In any case, in this state, you're absolutely free, independent to such an extent that you're on your own.
+On top of that, some physicists believe that entanglement could be the reason for the existence of the arrow of time.
+What, then, does it mean to be unentangled?
+In any case, in this state, you're absolutely free and independent to such an extent that you're on your own.

 __________________________